WCGPR0/CS442/victor_wu_assign2/victor_wu/primeThreads/README.txt

 ## To compile:
   ant -buildfile src/build.xml all

-## To run by specifying arguments from command line [similarly for the 2nd argument and so on ...]
-## We will use this to run your code
-  ant -buildfile src/build.xml run -Darg0=firstarg

-## To run by specifying args in build.xml (just for debugging, not for submission)
-  ant -buildfile src/build.xml run

-## To create tarball for submission
-  ant -buildfile src/build.xml tarzip

-  Just extract the files and then do a "make".
 ]

 TO RUN:

 [
-  To run, NOTE the -ea flags.
-It enables assertions, which, disabled by default, check if user arguments are valid.
+## To run:
+  ant -buildfile src/build.xml run -Darg0=<ARG1> -Darg1=<ARG2> -Darg2=<ARG3>
+	Where ARG1 is FilePath, ARG2 is number of threads, ARG3 is debug level For example:   ant -buildfile src/build.xml -Darg0=primes.txt -Darg1=4 -Darg2=4

+## To run by Java Jar standalone file:
+  Please run as: java -jar BUILD/jar/primeThreads.jar <ARG1> <ARG2> <ARG3>
+	Where ARG1 is FilePath, ARG2 is number of threads, ARG3 is debug level For example:   java -jar BUILD/jar/primeThreads.jar primes.txt 4 4

+## To run by Java classes:
-  Please run as: java -ea <ARG1> <ARG2> <ARG3>
+   Please run as: java -ea primeThreads.driver.Driver <ARG1> <ARG2> <ARG3>
-	Where ARG1 is FilePath, ARG2 is number of threads, ARG3 is debug level For example:   java -ea primeThreads.driver.Driver ../../primes.txt 4 4
+	Where ARG1 is FilePath, ARG2 is number of threads, ARG3 is debug level For example:   java -ea primeThreads.driver.Driver primes.txt 4 4
 ]

+TO TAR:

+[
+  ## To create tarball for submission
+  ant -buildfile src/build.xml tarzip
+]

+  Just extract the files and then do a "make".

 SPACE/TIME COMPLEXITY: